malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 			J27 	 -117.5
 			J23 	 -548.1

-		The above encoding is setup to run on a Dwave simulator in examples/Hadamard_dwave.py
+		The above embedding is setup to run on a Dwave simulator in examples/Hadamard_dwave.py

 	Z: